ArchViz UI3 Documentation 2026

 image

 Set the Game Mode Override in the World Settings.
-Choose one of the four SDot UI3 Game Modes from the list.
+Choose one of the four SDot UI3 Game Modes from the list based on your project's needs.

 image